SoftUni-Internal/interactive-content/EN/02-Basic-CRUD/02-Retrieving-data.md

 [image assetsSrc="Retrieving-data(3).png" /]

-We will learn how to do this in the next lesson, for now just note that there is a way to display **related** data from two separate tables.
+We will learn how to do this in the next lesson.
+For now, just note that there is a way to display **related** data from two separate tables.

 [/slide]